Facilities and features

 The organ in St. George’s Doncaster is the work of Edmund Schulze of Paulinzelle in Saxony, and dates from 1862, four years after the completion of the present church building.
 The Schulze Organ is in working order and used for weekly services and there is a programme of monthly organ recitals.
 Check the Events page on our website for details of all musical events.

-Book of Common Prayer Services are held at 8.30am every Sunday (Holy Communion); every Tuesday at 12.30pm (Holy Communion); the first Thursday of the Month at 11.00am (Holy Communion) and on the first and third Sunday of the month at 4.30pm (Choral Evensong)
+Book of Common Prayer Services are held at 8.30am every Sunday (Holy Communion); every Tuesday at 12.30pm (Holy Communion); and on the first Sunday of the month at 4.30pm (Choral Evensong)